-This unlikely to happen on this road trip, the East Coast is more built-up than the rest of the country, but it’s still a possibility.
+This is unlikely to happen on this East Coast road trip, as it’s more built-up than the rest of the country, but it’s still a possibility.
 If your tank is nearly half-full, you should stop at the next petrol station.
 You never know how far the next one will be.
 The last thing you want to do is run out of fuel!

 Nowhere is this truer when driving in Australia.
 The distances between places are so large, you need to make sure you have all the tools and safety equipment you need in case of an emergency.

 If you break down in the wrong place, you could be there for a while waiting for assistance!